Azure/ResourceModules/modules/cognitive-services/account/README.md

 ## Notes

-### Module Usage Guidance

-- Not all combinations of parameters `kind` and `SKU` are valid and they may vary in different Azure Regions.
+Not all combinations of parameters `kind` and `SKU` are valid and they may vary in different Azure Regions.
 Please use PowerShell cmdlet `Get-AzCognitiveServicesAccountSku` or another methods to determine valid values in your region.